johnhenry/fileable/static/docs/main.md

 </>
 ```

+See [fileable-components](https://github.com/johnhenry/fileable-components) for a list of components  and to learn how to build your own.

 #### Inputs

 If the template would accept inputs, you may pass them into the template as a function arguments;